 Brief: The C-37 family provides worldwide special air mission and DV support, consisting of military versions of the ultra-long-range Gulfstream business aircraft.
 The C-37A is based on the Gulfstream V and is equipped with separate VIP and passenger areas, secure global voice and data communications suites, enhanced weather radar, autopilot, and advanced HUD.
 The C-37B, first delivered in 2004, is based on the G550 and adds directional IR countermeasures for self-defense and the advanced Honeywell Plane-View flight deck.
 Ongoing mods include commercial wideband SATCOM, to ensure leaders' access to secure data and voice networks, and FAA-required CNS/ATM updates.
-FY23 continues Wideband SATCOM upgrades as part of the Senior Leader Communication Modernization effort across USAF's executive fleets.
-A total of 16 aircraft will be modified, including four in FY23, to ensure redundant, survivable and secure/top-secret voice, data, and video conferencing for uninterrupted worldwide C2.
+FY24 continues comm suite upgrades as part of the Senior Leader Communication Modernization effort across USAF's executive fleets.
+A total of 16 aircraft will be modified, including six in FY24, to ensure redundant, survivable and secure/top-secret voice, data, and videoconferencing for uninterrupted worldwide C2.
 Existing aircraft will receive modernized en route air traffic SATCOMS, which will be standard on future airframes.
-USAF aims to expand the fleet by as many as 40 additional aircraft to backfill the now-retired C-20, leading to delivery of a fourth and fifth C-37B in 2019 and 2020 respectively.
-The service awarded Gulfstream a \$127.4 million fleet expansion contract for another two aircraft, which were delivered to JB Andrews on Nov.
-3, 2021, and Feb.
-15, 2022.
+USAF aims to acquire as many as 40 additional aircraft to backfill the now-retired C-20 and two aircraft were added to the fleet in 2019 and 2020, followed by two delivered under a fleet expansion contract through 2022.
+FY24 funds MUOS-compatible crypto to support secure, jam-resistant BLOS UHF SATCOM upgrades by FY26.

 Contractors: Gulfstream Aerospace; Honeywell (commercial SATCOM replacement); L3 Harris (Senior Leader Communications Modernization).
 First Flight: October 1998 (C-37A).

 Delivered: Oct.
 14, 1998-February 2022.

 IOC: Dec.
 9, 1998.

 Production: 16 (planned).

 Inventory: Nine (C-37A); seven (C-37B).

 Operator: AMC, PACAF, USAFE.

 Aircraft Location: JB Andrews, Md.; JB Pearl Harbor-Hickam, Hawaii; Ramstein AB, Germany.
-Active Variants: